Dr. Sharon Weir

 Description / History

 Parent-founded New West Charter School (NWC) is a free, independent, high-performing, public charter school, chartered by the State Board of Education and supervised by the Charter Schools Division of the California Department of Education.
-It is currently serving grades 6 – 12, and just completed the process of building a full high school serving grades 9 – 12.
+It is currently serving grades 6 – 12, including our hybrid high school (part online/part in-class curriculum), NWC+, currently serving grades 9 – 12.

 The development of NWC began in 2000 with an organized community effort, thanks to the hard work and dedication of many parents to start a new school that would provide Los Angeles’ ethnically, culturally and socio-economically diverse families with a choice in public education.
 The school first opened its doors September 2003 at its Pico Boulevard campus in West Los Angeles, under its charter granted by the State Board of Education.
-In fall 2013, New West Charter moved its primary base to its current location as the culmination of its long-term expansion plan.
+In fall 2013, New West Charter moved its primary base to 1905 Armacost Avenue as the culmination of its long-term expansion plan.
+In Spring 2019, we reestablished tenancy at the Pico campus for our 6th and 7th grades only.
+At that same time, NWC+ established permanent residency at the Armacost campus.

 In decades to come, personal success will require increasingly high levels of competency, independence and collaboration in an ever-changing, progressively complex society, whether individuals choose to manage their own businesses, work in public or private organizations, or raise families whose children will face the same challenges.
 In that context, New West produces extremely capable students by creating a learning environment that promotes academic excellence, strong character development, self-reliance and the tools of productive engagement — the antecedents for success in college preparatory high school programs.